 Another telltale signal of fall’s impending arrival is the gradual color change that is already beginning in some foliage.
 Within a week or two you will notice the color change as you travel around during your daily activities, if you’re not seeing it already.
 It won’t be but a few weeks and the rakes and light jackets will be out in full force and fall activities such as pumpkin carving and fall color drives will be on our weekend agendas.

-For me personally, September marks the anniversary of my conversion to Christianity twenty-two years ago.
+For me personally, September marks the anniversary of my conversion to Christianity many years ago.
 I had attended a men’s event at Evergreen Community Church where the pastors and speakers shared their conversion stories and it was there that I first realized that Christians weren’t perfect people; they were individuals just like me who had accumulated a lifetime of regrets and mistakes and were in desperate need of forgiveness.
 The only difference was that they had found that forgiveness and I had not.
 I cannot begin to explain the impact four hours of such testimony had on me.